-- MVS/ESA Planning: APPC Management, GC28-1110 - VTAM Resource Definition Reference, SC31-6438 - NCP Resource Definition Reference, SC30-3448
+- MVS/ESA Planning: APPC Management, GC28-1110 - VTAM Resource Definition Reference, SC31-6438 - NCP Resource Definition Reference, SC30-3448 - APPC/MVS Handbook for OS/2 System Administrator, GC28-1133 - APPC Sys Defs in MVS/ESA and OS/2, GG66-3224

-The terminology table maps the standard networking terms defined in "How do I Configure a Network?" on page 7 to the terms used by APPC/MVS.
+The terminology table maps the standard networking terms defined in 1.10, "How do I Configure a Network?" on page 7 to the terms used by APPC/MVS.

-Standard Term APPC/MVS Term

-Network Name NETID

-LU Name name supplied for APPL definition in APPL major node

-Partner LU Name name supplied for LU definition in major nodes other than APPL

-Local LAN Address LOCADD (in NCP gen)

-Adjacent LAN Address DIALNO (on PATH definition in switched major node)
+Standard Term APPC/MVS Term Network Name NETID LU Name name supplied for APPL definition in APPL major node Partner LU Name name supplied for LU definition in major nodes other than APPL Local LAN Address LOCADD (in NCP gen) Adjacent LAN Address DIALNO (on PATH definition in switched major node)

-APPC/MVS Configuration Worksheet
+7.3 APPC/MVS Configuration Worksheet

-Use the following table to determine all the values you will need while configuring this platform.
-The table is split into two parts: values determined by referring to the Booklet introduction or other platform chapters, and values local to this platform that you make up.
+Use the following worksheet to determine all the values you will need to configure this platform.
+The worksheet is split into two parts: values determined by referring to the Guide introduction or other platform chapters, and values that are local to this platform which you create.
 There are three columns.
-The left-most column has a variable name that starts and ends with a question mark (?), the middle column describes what the variable is used for and how to determine the value, and the right-most column is for you to fill in with a value.
+The left-most column has a variable name that starts and ends with a question mark (?), the middle column describes what the variable is used for and how to determine its value, and the right-most column is left blank so you can fill in a value.
 Whenever there is a reference in this chapter to a value in the left column, substitute the value you have written in the right column.

-Symbol How to determine this value Fill in value here Values that much match with other places ?LUNAME?
+Symbol How to determine this value Fill in value here Values that much mate Values that much match with other places ?LOCALLU?
 This is the symbol that refers to the LU name of the machine you are defining to the network.
 1 to 8 character field con- sisting of alphanumeric characters which is the LU name of the node.
 Choose a name that is unique within the same network name.
-Refer to "How do I Configure a Network?" on page 7 for more information about LU names.
+Refer to 1.10, "How do I Configure a Network?" on page 7 for more information about LU names.
 The value specified for the ACBNAME on the LUADD state- ment in the PARMLIB member APPCPMxx defines an APPC/MVS LU.
-Look in this PARMLIB member to see if one has already been created.
-CPNAME?
+Look in this PARMLIB member to see if one has already been created. ?LOCALCP?
 This is the symbol that refers to the Control Point name of your machine.
-Refer to "What Is APPN?" on page 6 for more information about control points.
+Refer to 1.9, "What Is APPN?" on page 6 for more information about control points.
 VTAM, being a LEN node, does not have a CP (Control Point) name for APPN use.
 It does, however, have an SSCPNAME (System Services Control Point Name).
 Use the SSCPNAME in lieu of a CP name.
-It is the value specified for SSCPNAME in the VTAM start options (ATCSTRxx is the start options member of the VTAMLST dataset). ?NETWORK?
+It is the value specified for SSCPNAME in the VTAM start options member (ATCSTRxx is the start options member of the VTAMLST dataset). ?LOCALNET?
 This is the symbol that refers to the network name of the machine you are defining to the network.
 1 to 8 character field consisting of alphanumeric characters.
 There is a structured format for the network name which includes the country code, enterprise code and network suffix code.
 This format insures uniqueness around the world.
 Call your local IBM branch office for the format information and to register your network name.
-Refer to "How do I Configure a Network?" on page 7 for more information about network names.
+Refer to 1.10, "How do I Configure a Network?" on page 7 for more information about network names.
 For systems with VTAM already configured, this value is found in the VTAMLST start options (ATCSTRxx) member.
 The option name is NETID.
 PARTNERLU?
 This is the partner's LU name.
 Refer to the "How to find" section of the partner computer's configuration chapter for this value.